Now Place is an art space and independent publisher in San Francisco, championing emerging Asian diaspora artists and writers.

 Something Spring 春的

 Spring has always symbolized renewal and hope, yet its arrival is often imperceptible.
-Through poetry and imagery, this issue explores the ambiguous nature of spring—its quiet emergence, its fleeting presence, and its symbolic weight in a world fraught with conflict.
+Through poetry and imagery, the artist Akaa Ling explores the ambiguous nature of spring—its quiet emergence, its fleeting presence, and its symbolic weight in a world fraught with conflict.
 The zine weaves together familiar characters from childhood imagination—Pikachu, Moomin, Garfield, Psyduck, and Winnie the Pooh—as witnesses to the cyclical yet uncertain return of spring.

 Comes in two size: 2x5'' and 2.5x7’